wabualela/moodle-email-templates/README.md

 ## Contact

 For any questions or support related to the email templates, please open an issue in this repository or contact us at wailabualela@gmail.com.

----

-This updated README now includes detailed instructions on how to add and configure new HTML email templates within a Moodle installation.
-Let me know if you need any further adjustments!